Russian revolution History Timeline and Biographies

 1918

-The Russian Civil War broke out between the Red Army (Bolsheviks) and the White Army (anti-Bolshevik forces).
-The conflict lasted until 1922 and resulted in the consolidation of Bolshevik power.
+The Russian Civil War broke out in 1918 between the Red Army (Bolsheviks) and the White Army (anti-Bolshevik forces).
+This conflict was a direct result of the Russian Revolution and lasted until 1922, leading to significant loss of life and further consolidation of Bolshevik power.

 1919